 Are there sports on Paramount Plus?

 Yes!
-Just as there are sports on CBS All Access, there are sports on Paramount+.
-That includes domestic sports like the PGA Tour, NFL football, college football, and more.
+Just as there are sports on CBS All Access, there are live sports on Paramount+.
+That includes domestic sports like the PGA Tour, college football, and more.
 (You'll need your local CBS affiliate for a lot of that.)
+And, yes, you'll be able to watch the NFL on Paramount+.

 And Paramount Plus also will still have the exclusive sports we've come to enjoy on CBS All Access.
 That's things like the UEFA Champions League, which pits the bets European football (soccer) clubs against each other.
 It means things like the U.S. National Women's Soccer League.